Probing wave-optics effects and low-mass dark matter halos with lensing of gravitational waves from massive black holes: Gravitational Lensing and Parameter Estimation

 instead of the physical frequency $f$.

 In this paper, we focus on the singular isothermal sphere (SIS) lens, thus following the treatment detailed in Ref.~\cite{Caliskan:2022hbu} (see, specifically, Sec.~II~B and Appendix A therein).
 This class of lens models is straightforwardly parametrized using the lens parameters $\bm \theta^{\rm L} \equiv \{ M_{\rm Lz},\, y \}$, where $M_{\rm Lz}=(1+z_\mathrm{L})M_{\rm L}$ is the redshifted lens mass, and $y$ is the so-called impact parameter.
-For any axially symmetric lens, the lens mass is defined as the amount of mass enclosed within $\xi_0$.
-For an SIS lens, we have
+For an SIS lens, the lens mass is related to the Einstein radius $\xi_0$ and dimensionless frequency $w$ as follows:

 We follow the information-matrix analysis (or linear signal approximation) described in Ref.~\cite{Caliskan:2022hbu} to determine the uncertainties in estimating the parameters of the lens and MBHB system.
 Our 13-dimensional matrices include the 11 source parameters as well as the lens parameters and account for any possible degeneracies between them.